 Each submission should disclose any financial support from a commercial interest (e.g., pharmaceutical industry) for any original research or data proposed.

-The call for proposals is typically open for five weeks.
-The timeline will be announced on the meeting website and will be promoted via direct email and social media.
+The call for proposals is typically open for four weeks.
+The timeline is above and will be promoted via direct email and social media.

 Evaluation of Proposals